google-github-actions/deploy-cloud-functions/README.md

 -->
 # deploy-cloud-functions

-This action deploys your function source code to [Cloud Functions](cloud-functions) and makes the URL available to later build steps via outputs.
+This action deploys your function source code to [Cloud Functions][cloud-functions] and makes the URL available to later build steps via outputs.

 **This GitHub Action is _declarative_, meaning it will overwrite any values on